 Four days after that, six Gientunn carried a litter bearing the Maester's pale, emaciated corpse to the surface.
 Shyuul saw the secretive stone door, and a glimpse of the sky beyond.
 Ruddy, Shyuul thought as he stared in wonder at a world that wasn't gray or white or black.
 The sun is ruddy.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, NocturnalNerdWrite a Review